frypatch/The-Price-of-Remembering/book/CHAPTER_08.md

 For a moment, our laughter warmed the air.
 With Devi, words were a game.
 A dance of edges and smiles between us.
 She had a way of turning something sharp into something softer.
 She made uneasy talk feel gentle.
 Steady as a hand on your shoulder.

-But soon, as was often the case with Devi, the talk turned deeper.
-It wasn’t long before the Four-Plate Door came up, that lingering riddle in the Archives.
-Devi’s grin shifted, growing tighter, though her eyes grew hungrier.
-“Do you know what no one tells you about the Archives?” she said, voice low and conspiratorial.
-“It’s pruned.”
+But with Devi, easy talk never lasted.
+The conversation shifted, deeper and darker.
+It always did.

+Before long, the Four-Plate Door slipped in, quiet and sure.
+That riddle in the heart of the Archives.
+Waiting.
+Watching.

+Devi’s grin twisted.
+Her eyes lit, sharp and hungry.

+“Do you know what no one tells you about the Archives?”
+Her voice went low.
+Careful.
+Wrapped in shadow.
+“They prune it.”

 “Pruned?”
+I let the word hang in the air.
+It tasted strange on my tongue.
+I tried to shape it into something sensible, but it slipped away, leaving only confusion in its place.

 Devi tilted her head, the firelight catching one side of her face in gold and leaving the other in deep shadow.
-“Books are locked away.
+“There are books locked away.
 Secrets buried.
 Oh, they’ll let you play with what’s safe, sweet boy.
 But the rest?
 Tucked far out of reach.”

 Her grin stretched as she added, “Far from hands like yours.”